gardener/gardener-extension-provider-vsphere/hack/api-reference/api.md

 </em>
 </td>
 <td>
-<p>DNSServers is a list of IPs of DNS servers used while creating subnets.</p>
+<p>DNSServers is a list of IPs of DNS servers used while creating subnets.
+unused if VsphereWithKubernetes is set</p>
 </td>
 </tr>
 <tr>